charangautam/AvengersFlix/README.md

 ## https://avengersflix.netlify.app/

-^ Link to the fully functional website ^
+^ Link to the functional website ^

 The front-end for an rest-API (https://github.com/charangautam/movie_api).
 Backend was built using mongoDB, expressJS and nodeJS.
 Frontent is created using ReactJS.